 The rate of rape and sexual assault amongst women (and men) in institutions of higher education is exceedingly high, but this is not the only potential for trauma on campus.
 Threats of mass violence and executed acts of mass violence (such as school shootings) have left many college students traumatized and in desperate need of psychological and therapeutic counseling.

-Fortunately, such counseling is being made more readily available, and on a larger scale.
-Regardless of what traumatic experiences occur, it is essential that steps are taken immediately afterwards to ensure the initiation of a healthy, therapeutic recovery.
+Fortunately, such counseling is becoming more readily available.
+Regardless of what traumatic experiences occur, it is essential that steps are taken immediately afterward to ensure the initiation of a healthy, therapeutic recovery.
 Ignoring the painful experience will only lead to greater emotional difficulties, and seeing as unresolved trauma is an ideal breeding ground for substance dependency, what began as experimentation may rapidly snowball into alcoholism or addiction.

 Trauma Resources for College Students